/ tech-stacks / Best Tech Stack for a Directory Site as a Solo Developer

 This choice depends on how interactive your directory needs to be.

-Astro is the better pick if your directory is primarily a browsable catalog: tool listings, business directories, resource collections.
+Astro is the better pick if your directory is primarily a browsable catalog with tool listings, business directories, or resource collections.
 Most pages are static content that changes infrequently.
-Astro generates blazing-fast static HTML, scores perfect on Core Web Vitals, and handles thousands of pages without breaking a sweat.
+Astro generates fast static HTML, scores well on Core Web Vitals, and handles thousands of pages without breaking a sweat.
 Add interactive search with a React or Svelte island component.
+The project is mature and actively maintained: the astro package sits at v6.4.2, carries roughly 59,700 GitHub stars, and pulls about 3.05 million npm downloads a week as of late May 2026, so the ecosystem and adapter support are not going anywhere.

-SvelteKit is the better pick if your directory has heavy user interaction: reviews, ratings, user submissions, comparison features, saved lists, or real-time filtering.
+SvelteKit is the better pick if your directory has heavy user interaction such as reviews, ratings, user submissions, comparison features, saved lists, or real-time filtering.
 SvelteKit gives you a full-stack framework with server-side rendering, form actions, and client-side reactivity built in.
-The developer experience is excellent for a solo developer because Svelte's syntax is minimal and productive.
+The developer experience is excellent for a solo developer because Svelte's syntax is minimal and productive. @sveltejs/kit is at v2.61.1, the kit repo holds around 20,500 GitHub stars, and the package sees roughly 2.02 million npm downloads a week, which is healthy for a framework you will lean on for the whole app shell.

 For SEO-focused directories where every listing should be its own indexable page, Astro has a slight edge.
 For directories that feel more like web apps, SvelteKit wins.